Mahima246/Blockchain-Online-voting-system/README.md

 ## Technologies

  - Azure Blockchain
- - Aadhaar API service (for biometric authentication)
  - Python (to communicate with blockchain and for backend and frontend API calls)
  - Truffle (provides tools to create and test smart contracts)
  - Ganache (to create private blockchain network for testing on localhost)
  - Flask (web framework)
- - Docker (deployment of portal on the cloud)
 ]